Online Schools Accreditation

 Accreditation also matters when considering the legal use of educational materials in online instruction.
 The Technology, Education, and Copyright Harmonization (TEACH) Act allows the fair use of educational materials to be extended to accredited, nonprofit online schools, provided the school has a published policy regarding copyrights and a training program for faculty, staff, and students (Simonson, Smaldino, Albright, Zvacek 2012).
 This permission does not extend to unaccredited schools.

 Online education and the opportunity to deliver truly personalized learning calls for new ways to evaluate education.
 In order to assist online and blended programs in Christian schools, ACSI has developed the ACSI Accreditation Protocol for Online Learning.
-During the 2015-16 school year, several schools throughout the United States piloted this new protocol, which can be used three different ways:
+This protocol can be used three different ways:

 - ACSI accredited schools use a subset of indicators focusing on the online components of a program.